spacecomx/cdk-billing-alarm/docs/DOCUMENTATION.md

 const options: BillingAlarmProps = {
   ...
   metricDimensions: {
-    account: '123456789000',
+    account: '123456789000', // added account
   },
 };
 ```

 <a name="example_6"></a>

-### Link alarm to a specific AWS Account and AWS Service in master/payer account.
+### Example 6: Link alarm to a specific AWS Account and Service in master/payer account.

 - it creates a new billing alarm stack within the master/payer account.
 - it creates new topic, email subscription and associates the billing alarm to the AWS linked account in the master/payer account.